wp-plugins/exchange-addon-custom-loop/readme.txt

 = New fields to add content before or after the loop = This allows you to use a wysiwyg editor to add content before or after the custom loop.
 Add (for instance) introduction text for your categories or downloads, a slideshow, a video, anything you can thinks of.
 And at the bottom of your loop, add a newsletter subscription form, social / share and whatever else you wish to add.

+= New in 1.0.5 =
+Is a minor update that enhances translation abilities

 = New in 1.0.4 =
 Added wysiwyg fields to add content before and after the loop, as well as preserve existing page content and show the loop before or after existing content.